 Uranium in Water

-Uranium, it's used to make atomic weapons and to fuel our nuclear power stations but did you know that it can be a nasty contaminant of our drinking water?
-Most of the worlds commercial uranium mining operations are found overseas in countries such as Canada, Australia and Kazakhstan, so it might surprise some to learn that uranium ores can also be found here in the UK and that unhealthy levels can be detected in our groundwater.
+Uranium - it's used to make atomic weapons and to fuel our nuclear power stations, but did you know that it can be a nasty contaminant of our drinking water?
+Most of the world's commercial uranium mining operations are found overseas in countries such as Canada, Australia, and Kazakhstan, so it might surprise some to learn that uranium ores can also be found here in the UK and that unhealthy levels can be detected in our groundwater.

-Uranium is well known for being a radioactive element but at the levels encountered in nature, its radiation is not a great worry.
+Uranium is well known for being a radioactive element, but at the levels encountered in nature its radiation is not a great worry.
 Far more concerning from the perspective of drinking water safety is that uranium is a highly toxic heavy metal.

-Ingested uranium attacks the kidneys, chronic exposure to contaminated drinking water may lead to kidney damage.
-The health effect of uranium on humans is not well studied and as such the world health organisation has set a provisional guidance value of 30 micrograms per litre (30 ppb) for our drinking water.
-In the US the Environmental Protection Agency has also adopted a Maximum Contaminant Level (MCL) of 30 micrograms per litre.
+Ingested uranium attacks the kidneys - chronic exposure to contaminated drinking water may lead to kidney damage.
+The health effect of uranium on humans is not well studied, and as such the World Health Organisation has set a provisional guidance value of 30 micrograms per litre (30 ppb) for our drinking water.
+In the US, the Environmental Protection Agency has also adopted a Maximum Contaminant Level (MCL) of 30 micrograms per litre.

-Natural uranium in ores such as torbernite and pitchblende can be found in the older rocks of the Southwest, Wales, the Peak District and Scotland.
-The South Terras mine, (located near St Austell Cornwall) is estimated to have produced over 700 tonnes of Uranium ores and even produced the uranium-rich ores that helped Marie Curie discover radium.
+Natural uranium in ores such as torbernite and pitchblende can be found in the older rocks of the south-west, Wales, the Peak District, and Scotland.
+The South Terras mine (located near St Austell, Cornwall) is estimated to have produced over 700 tonnes of Uranium ores and even produced the uranium-rich ores that helped Marie Curie discover radium.

 Natural uranium is found in small quantities in many of the older rocks across the UK and as it decays it produces radium which, in turn, decays to radon gas.
-The uranium concentration in most rocks is very low but under certain geological conditions, it can be concentrated to much higher levels.
+The uranium concentration in most rocks is very low but under certain geological conditions it can be concentrated to much higher levels.

-Tectonic activity millions of years ago generated molten blobs of magma that rose up towards the surface creating geological features known as 'igneous intrusions'.
+Tectonic activity millions of years ago generated molten blobs of magma that rose up towards the surface, creating geological features known as 'igneous intrusions'.
 These intrusions shaped the landscapes of places like Dartmoor, The Cairngorms, Snowdonia and the Lake District.

 Dartmoor Quarry